 SUN bridges here to Hexagram 19 (LíN, 'approaching from above').
-One ought to approach his situation from the moral high ground by rendering service for the greater good.
+One ought to approach his situation from the moral high ground by being of service to the greater good.
 By doing so, he will attract trustworthy helpers to his cause.